Reimbursement for Dextenza (Ocular Therapeutix)

-Q Is DEXTENZA subject to the Medicare copayment rule?
+Q Is DEXTENZA subject to the Medicare coinsurance rule?

-A Drugs having pass-through status are subject to the 20% Medicare copayment in an ASC but not in an HOPD.
-81% of Medicare beneficiaries with Part B coverage have supplemental insurance to cover some or all of cost-sharing requirements.6
+A Probably.
+DEXTENZA is subject to Medicare coinsurance.
+Most Medicare beneficiaries with Part B coverage have supplemental insurance to cover some or all cost-sharing requirements.

-Q Is DEXTENZA an important consideration within MIPS?
+Q Is DEXTENZA an important consideration within MIPS in 2021??

 Provided Courtesy of Ocular Therapeutix (877) 628-8998